arbisoft brand logo

 5. Adaptability to Changing Requirements

-In agile methodology, where requirements are frequently changing, exploratory testing is extremely useful or invaluable.
+In agile testing methodology, where requirements are frequently changing, exploratory testing is extremely useful or invaluable.
 It allows testers to quickly adapt to changes and test the system as early as possible without updating the test scripts.

 6. Simulates Real-World Behavior